ivanov/kanten/README.md

 [x] automatically figure out size (for height, and number of columns) [ ] 'v' to edit the file (disabled for stdin?)
-[ ] open file to the right line (at least the top-left column's line [ ] on exit, refresh the file in kanten
+[ ] open file to the right line (at least the top-left column's line [ ] on exit from editing, refresh the file in kanten
 [ ] run_wrapper to restore previous screen?
+    - moar and bpython do this, i think
 [ ] dynamic resizing of width
 [x] param parsing (e.g. add --help)
 [ ] hide the progress bar (ctrl-n is what zathura uses or something?)